MinhHungPhan/aws-hands-on-labs/01-Amazon-EC2/02-associate/03-connect-to-ec2-in-a-private-subnet-using-session-manager/README.md

 2. Select the EC2 instance you wish to connect to.
 3. Choose **Actions** > **Security** > **Modify IAM Role**.
 4. Attach the role created in Step 2.

+### Step 6: Verify EC2 Instance in Fleet Manager

+1. Navigate to the AWS Systems Manager console.
+2. In the left-hand navigation pane, choose **Fleet Manager** under **Node Management**.
+3. Verify that your EC2 instance appears in the list of managed instances.
+4. Ensure the instance status is **Online** and that it is properly managed by Systems Manager.

 ## Connecting to the EC2 Instance